MayaFlux 0.3.0

 237 */

-238 static std::unique_ptr<IAudioBackend> create_backend(Utils::AudioBackendType type);
+238 static std::unique_ptr<IAudioBackend> create_backend(

-static std::unique_ptr< IAudioBackend > create_backend(Utils::AudioBackendType type)
+static std::unique_ptr< IAudioBackend > create_backend(Core::AudioBackendType type, std::optional< GlobalStreamInfo::AudioApi > api_preference=std::nullopt)

 Creates a specific audio backend implementation.